bioboot/bggn213_W22/index.md

 Bioscience graduate students and others familiar with basic molecular biology concepts.
 No formal programming training or high level mathematical skills are required.

 ## Accessibility:
 We are committed to making this course accessible to everybody.
-Please contact Prof. Grant <bigrant@ucsd.edu> if you have questions regarding room accessibility.
+Please contact Prof. Grant <bjgrant@ucsd.edu> if you have questions regarding room accessibility.

 ## Requirements:
 To fully participate in this course students will be expected to use their own laptop computers with specific freely available [software installed]({{ site.baseurl }}/setup/).
 A limited number of classroom computers are also available should the need arise.